memes/terraform-google-f5-bigip/modules/cfe-role/README.md

 # CFE-Role sub-module

+> You are viewing a **2.x release** of the modules, which supports
+> **Terraform 0.13** only. *For modules compatible with Terraform 0.12, use a
+> 1.x release.* Functionality is identical, but separate releases are required
+> due to the difference in *variable validation* between Terraform 0.12 and 0.13.

 This Terraform module is a helper to create a custom IAM role that has the minimal permissions required for Cloud Failover Extension to function correctly.
 The role will be created in the specified project by default, but can be created